 – Manufacturers’ requirements

 At AerialLiftCertification, we know that adult learning is interactive.
 We use interactive, state-of-the-art e-learning technology.
-We teach you more than just how to pass your boom lift certification test.
+We teach your employees more than just how to pass your boom lift certification test.
 We teach you how to be a safe aerial lift operator.
 We aim to make you a very old certified boom operator, spinning yarns to your great-grandkids about how you repaired buildings way up in the sky.
 And for all the unique characteristics that define the boom lift vs scissor lift requirements, ALC has everything you need for complete, comprehensive OSHA compliant training!

 In terms of functionality, a scissor lift is a type of aerial work platform (AWP), aerial device, elevating work platform (EWP), or a mobile elevating work platform (MEWP).
 All of these devices are used to provide access for personnel and/or equipment to work in areas that would otherwise be inaccessible, mostly because they are too high.